lansea/nabe/articles/readme.markdown

 * articles are stored as .markdown files, with embedded metadata (in yaml format).
 * articles are processed through github-flavored markdown converter thus providing you some useful hooks like user/project#1 or [[filename-of-post-to-link-to]].
 * templating is done through node-jqtpl.
 * yabe is built right on top of Connect.
-* yabe was built to take advantage of HTTP caching and uses html5-boilerplate server config startup file (thx xonecas!)
+It takes advantage of HTTP caching and uses html5-boilerplate server config startup file (thx xonecas!)
-* yabe was built with services like nodester or amazon ec2 in mind.
+* built with services like nodester or amazon ec2 in mind.
 * comments are handled by disqus
 * individual articles can be accessed through urls such as `/folder/subfolder/blogging-with-yabe` (thus folders can be seen as a way of providing simple hierarchical categories)
 * relatedly, the list of articles in `/folder/subfolder/` can be accessed with the exact same url
 * arbitrary metadata can be included in articles files, and accessed from the templates
-* summaries are generated intelligently by yabe, following the `max` and `delimiter` setting you give it
+* summaries are generated intelligently by yabe, following the `max` and `delimiter` settings you give it

 ## startr